-“No, for I have chosen him, that he may charge his children and his household after him to keep the way of the Lord by doing righteousness and justice; so that the Lord may bring to Abraham what he has promised him.”
+No, for I have chosen him, that he may charge his children and his household after him to keep the way of the Lord by doing righteousness and justice; so that the Lord may bring to Abraham what he has promised him.

 —Genesis 18:19, RSV

-God is anthropomorphically represented here as “realizing” that the situation presents the opportunity to teach Abraham about justice and righteousness.
+realizing that the situation presents the opportunity to teach Abraham about justice and righteousness.
 Therefore, we should expect the remainder of the story to show unambiguous righteousness and justice on the part of God.

-Then the Lord said, “Because the outcry against Sodom and Gomorrah is great and their sin is very grave, I will go down to see whether they have done altogether according to the outcry which has come to me; and if not, I will know.”
+Then the Lord said,Because the outcry against Sodom and Gomorrah is great and their sin is very grave, I will go down to see whether they have done altogether according to the outcry which has come to me; and if not, I will know.

 —Genesis 18:20-21, RSV

-So the men turned from there, and went toward Sodom; but Abraham still stood before the Lord.
+So the men turned from there, and went toward Sodom, but Abraham still stood before the Lord.

 —Genesis 18:22, RSV

 men leave for Sodom and only Sodom.
 Therefore, one of the group stays behind, while two leave—and it turns out that only two arrive at Sodom.
-Since the one who stayed behind is described as being the Lord, the two
+Since the one who stayed behind is the Lord, the two

 Why Were the Angels Sent to Sodom?

 While the two angels are on their way to Sodom, Abraham bargains with God.
 As is stated above and in Genesis 19:29, Abraham’s concern is that his nephew Lot would perish unjustly in the destruction.
-God allows Abraham to bargain down to an agreement that if only ten good people are found in Sodom, the entire city will be spared.
+God allows Abraham to bargain down to an agreement that if God only finds ten good people in Sodom, the entire city will be spared.
 The purpose of the conversation, which is recorded in Genesis 18:23-32, is to emphasize that God may spare the wicked for the sake of the righteous, but would never punish the righteous for the sins of the wicked.